Elon Musk’s bid to take Tesla private triggers new round of WTF epicness

 The latest episode features an embittered rap star, more tweets from Our Hero, and profound questions about whether anyone is actually telling anything that resembles the truth.

-Let’s pick up from yesterday, where we saw that Musk wrote a post claiming that his plan to take the company private was being backed by Saudi Arabia’s sovereign wealth fund.
-Though a deal wasn’t done, Musk said he’s been talking with the Saudi fund since early 2017, and was confident they were ready to move ahead at his announced price of $420 per share and a $72 billion valuation.
+Let’s pick up from yesterday, when we saw that Musk wrote a post claiming his plan to take the company private was being backed by Saudi Arabia’s sovereign wealth fund.
+Though a deal wasn’t done, Musk said he’d been talking with the Saudi fund since early 2017 and was confident they were ready to move ahead at his announced price of $420 per share and a $72 billion valuation.

-Then, Musk tweeted the following:
+Then Musk tweeted the following:

 I’m excited to work with Silver Lake and Goldman Sachs as financial advisors, plus Wachtell, Lipton, Rosen & Katz and Munger, Tolles & Olson as legal advisors, on the proposal to take Tesla private